djotaku/adventofcode/2022/Day_17/README.md

 ## Commentary / Approach to the Problem
 ### Part 1
 Straightforward sim for part 1, it seems.
+But very complicated....

 ### Part 2
 ## What I Learned